-The talk on most millennials’ lips is housing affordability and saving for a deposit, so it comes as no surprise that this was an issue addressed by the Federal government in their latest budget announcement.
-The Budget, released in May 2017, included an option for utilising existing superannuation accounts and voluntary contributions up to $30,000 to assist first homebuyers with saving for a deposit.
+The talk on most millennials’ lips is housing affordability and saving for a deposit, so it comes as no surprise that this was an issue addressed by the Federal government in their May 2017 budget announcement.
+The Budget included an option for utilising existing superannuation accounts and voluntary contributions up to $30,000 to assist first homebuyers with saving for a deposit.

 While at UP Financial Planners we welcome more options for first home buyers to save and enter the property market, we urge interested individuals and couples to speak with an adviser about some saving options to suit their particular goals and needs.

 Using a super account to save won’t necessarily work in everyone’s favour, so if you are considering taking the ‘super saving’ opportunity, look at:

 - How volatile are your investments?

 - Review the contribution caps for super and the annual thresholds for saving for a deposit so you don’t get taxed on excessive contributions